Call4Cloud | MMP-C | Autopilot | Device Preparation

 2. System mitigations

-Just like with program mitigation there are also system mitigations.
-One example of a system mitigations you could deploy is to block untrusted fonts.
-As shown earlier you could also change this by a GPO setting.
+Just like program mitigation, there are also system mitigations.
+One system mitigation you could deploy is blocking untrusted fonts.
+As shown earlier, you could also change this by a GPO setting.

-When you configured this setting the mitigation options registry key will be created in the registry for you.
+When you configure this setting, the mitigation options registry key will be created in the registry for you.

 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\Kernel\